 - My first ever broken toe.
 Two months later came my second.

 - The loss of the use of our port fuel tank whilst in Roses, Spain.
-This was eventually found to be due to a blockage with diesel bug residue in a fuel pipe fitting.
+We eventually found a blockage caused by diesel bug residue in a fuel pipe fitting.
 It resulted in many sweaty, sweaty and frustrating hours for Colin whilst he tried to resolve the issue.
 We have a second main tank and a smaller diesel tank for our heater with a fuel transfer / cleaning system, so between the two, we were able to continue safely to Cartagena.

 From Carthage to Cartagena – Following in Hannibal’s Footsteps

 Our route took us on a direct passage from Sicily to Monastir, Tunisia – our first visit to the continent of Africa.
 As previously mentioned, it was quite the tempestuous trip.
 We then settled back into marina life for a month, taking time for land travel.
 There is an incredible amount of ancient history in Tunisia and very cheap transport available to access it.
 From capital city to dusty village our explorations took us from huge, empty amphitheatres, to the scant remains of the ancient city of Carthage.
-Then to the desert to try out alternative forms of transport.
+Finally, we travelled to the far south to the desert to try out alternative forms of transport.

-We particularly wanted to visit Carthage in order to follow in the footsteps of the great Punic General Hannibal, he who led his war elephants across the Alps and almost defeated the mighty Roman army.
-Hannibal was born in Carthage, but following the city’s defeat in the First Punic War, his family set out for better fortunes and ended up in Spain, founding the city of Qart Hadasht (New City) which was later renamed by the Romans as Carthago Nova which eventually became Cartagena, our intended winter berth.
+We particularly wanted to visit Carthage in order to follow in the footsteps of the great Punic General Hannibal, who led his war elephants across the Alps and almost defeated the mighty Roman army.
+Hannibal was born in Carthage, but following the city’s defeat in the First Punic War, his family set out for better fortunes.
+They ultimately ended up in Spain, founding the city of Qart Hadasht (New City) which was later renamed by the Romans as Carthago Nova.
+This eventually became Cartagena, our intended winter berth.

 As the end of our month approached, we regularly scoured the weather forecasts, looking for an escape window.
-For the majority of the previous few weeks, the wind had been blowing from the west, not ideal for a passage to south west Sicily.
-However, a glimmer of a window opened allowing us just enough time to make a two hop crossing to Sardinia, taking a rest on the Egadi Islands and restocking the alcohol supplies in Trapani – it had been in Ramadan whilst we were in Tunisia with all alcohol sales banned.
+For the majority of the previous few weeks, the wind had blown from the west, not ideal for a passage to southwest Sicily.
+However, a glimmer of a window opened allowing us just enough time to make a two-hop crossing to Sardinia.
+We took a rest on the Egadi Islands which allowed us to restock the alcohol supplies in Trapani.
+It had been Ramadan whilst we were in Tunisia, consequently, all alcohol sales were banned.

-After a very brief stop over and catch up with cruising friends in Villasimius, Sardinia, we were off again, hoping to make the most of southerly winds that failed to materialise until far too late in our journey.
-The passage north was one of our most tedious yet; motoring through a lumpy sea, grey skies and a short thunderstorm.
+After a very brief stopover and catch up with cruising friends in Villasimius, Sardinia, we were off again, hoping to make the most of southerly winds.
+However, they failed to materialise until far too late in our journey.
+The passage north was one of our most tedious yet; motoring through a lumpy sea, grey skies, and a short thunderstorm.

-We caught our breath in the anchorage of Golfo Aranci, near Olbia on Sardinia’s north east coast.
-This was one of our favourite spots of last year with good holding, easy access ashore and supplies and walks close by.
+We caught our breath in the anchorage of Golfo Aranci, near Olbia on Sardinia’s northeast coast.
+This was one of our favourite spots of last year with good holding, easy access ashore for supplies, and walks close by.
 We met up again with cruising friends and added some new anchorages to our travels around the area of Tavolara Island.
-Relaxing days of coastal walks and beach parties were interspersed with restocking our supplies and cleaning the substantial winter’s growth from Emerald’s hull.
+Relaxing days of coastal walks and beach parties were interspersed with restocking our supplies.
+Boat jobs also needed tending to, particularly cleaning the substantial winter’s growth from Emerald’s hull.

-An overnight passage took us north east to another new spot for us, this one being the island of Giglio Campese off the Italian mainland.
-The weather didn’t allow us to linger however, and after a climb to the castle, the next day we were blown north to another of last year’s favourites – the island of Elba.
-This time we concentrated on the southern side with several days spent anchored in the bay at Marina di Campo.
+An overnight passage took us northeast to another new spot for us, this one being the island of Giglio Campese off the Italian mainland.
+The weather didn’t allow us to linger, however, and after a climb to the castle, the next day we were blown north.
+Our destination was another of last year’s favorites – the island of Elba.
+This time around we concentrated on the southern side with several days spent anchored in the bay at Marina di Campo.

-A heatwave was brewing in the Mediterranean by the end of June.
-Despite the miles walked across Elba last year, there were a few new trails to visit, but wow, were they sweaty ones.
+As the end of June arrived, a heatwave began to brew in the Mediterranean.
+Despite the miles walked across Elba last year, there were a few new trails to visit, but wow, they were sweaty ones.

 On a flat, sparkling sea, we moved back west to position ourselves on north Corsica, ready for an overnight crossing to San Remo in Italy.
-At sea the heatwave’s bite was slightly reduced and we arrived at the free transit quay in San Remo to find only one other boat alongside.
+At sea, the heatwave’s bite was slightly reduced and we arrived at the free transit quay in San Remo to find only one other boat alongside.
 However, disappointment followed when we were told we were over the designated size limit of 12m for the quay.
-We managed to beg a one night stay and rushed around stocking up on cheap Italian food and wine and squeezing in the main sights slightly dazed from the lack of sleep.
+We managed to beg a one-night stay.
+This resulted in a frenzied rush to stock up on cheap Italian food and wine.
+We squeezed in the main sights and a last Italian pizza, albeit slightly dazed due to the lack of sleep.

-And so, the next day, the 1st July, we arrived in our main destination for this season – the Cote d’Azur, France.
-We didn’t know what we would find – would it be over crowded?
+And so, the next day, the 1st July, we arrived at our main destination for this season – the Cote d’Azur, France.
+We didn’t know what we would find – would it be overcrowded?
 Full of noisy jet skies terrorising the anchorages?
 Would we be looking for somewhere else after just a few days?
 To our surprise, all of these fears were proved to be unfounded.
-Yes, anchorages were busy, but we didn’t encounter the overcrowding or poor anchoring practises of the Greek Ionian.
-Yes, there were mega-yachts with their annoying boat toys, but designated speed limit zones kept them well away from us.
-We spent almost two months travelling slowly along the coast from east to west and enjoyed pretty much every moment.
+Yes, anchorages were busy, but we didn’t encounter the overcrowding or poor anchoring practices of the Greek Ionian.
+And yes, there were mega-yachts with their annoying boat toys, but designated speed limit zones kept them well away from us.
+We subsequently spent almost two months traveling slowly along the coast from east to west and enjoyed pretty much every moment.

-Cities, nature, history, culture and art; the Cote d’Azur had it all.
+Cities, nature, history, culture, and art; the Cote d’Azur had it all.
 Along much of the coast runs a hiking trail – the Sentier du Littoral, which easily sated my hiking needs.
-The French demonstrated that they know how to enjoy the summer and we were able to enjoy many of the free activities on offer in the places we passed through from live music and outdoor discos to amazing fireworks displays.
+The French amply demonstrated that they know how to enjoy the summertime.
+We were able to enjoy many of the free activities on offer in the places we passed through, from live music and outdoor discos to amazing fireworks displays.

-As the end of August neared, pressures from home had us making plans to head in to our planned winter berth sooner than expected.
-We pointed the bows south, to cross to Spain and the Costa Brava.
-We liked what we found and it would have been a bonus to have spent longer exploring the rugged coastline but the weather was turning unsettled and we pushed on south.
+As the end of August neared, pressures from home resulted in us making plans to head into our planned winter berth sooner than expected.
+We pointed the bows south, to order to cross to Spain and the Costa Brava.
+We liked what we found.
+It would have been a bonus to have spent longer exploring the rugged coastline but the weather was turning unsettled and so we pushed on south.

-An opportunity to visit Barcelona presented itself and we treated ourselves to four nights in the extremely central Real Club Maritim de Barcelona.
+An opportunity to visit Barcelona presented itself so we treated ourselves to four nights in the extremely central Real Club Maritim de Barcelona.
 It was wonderful to explore then come back to our home.
-Despite a broken toe, obtained on our arrival, we covered miles of Barcelona’s historic streets and soaked up architecture, live music and dancing fountains.
+Despite a broken toe, obtained on our arrival, we covered miles of Barcelona’s historic streets and soaked up architecture, live music, and dancing fountains.

-An unpleasant overnight and some coastal hops had us into our winter home at Yacht Port Cartagena by the third week of September where we set about preparing Emerald for a prolonged stay before an extended visit to the UK.
-There was a huge advantage however, of being in early – we experienced the amazing Romans vs Carthaginians festival.
+An unpleasant overnight and some coastal hops delivered us into our winter home at Yacht Port Cartagena by the third week of September.
+Here we set about preparing Emerald for a prolonged stay before an extended visit to the UK.
+However, there was a huge advantage of being in early as we were able to experience the amazing Romans vs Carthaginians festival.

 This was our 6th season in the Med; we’ve recorded our spend across each of them, allowing us to establish realistic budgets for ourselves.

-Our grocery spend stays fairly constant over the years.
+Our grocery spending stays fairly constant over the years.
 Tunisia was incredibly cheap for groceries.
-Fresh fruit and veg in the markets was little more than 1 euro per kilo.
+Fresh fruit and veg in the markets were little more than 1 euro per kilo.
 We stocked up on dried goods and filled the freezer with fresh tuna.

-The low prices of Tunisia were offset by the higher prices in France, particularly around the tourist areas such as Nice and Antibes, even with Italy just a few miles away.
+However, the low prices of Tunisia were offset by the higher prices in France.
+This was very evident around the tourist areas such as Nice and Antibes, despite Italy being just a few miles away.
 For example, a kilo of onions had risen from approx 1 euro in Italy to 3 euros in France.
 As we moved west along the coast, prices reduced and we found the outdoor markets to be an economical place to shop, as well as being hugely social.

 Spain was similar to Italy in terms of grocery, beer and wine costs.

-These are our everyday costs – gas, electric fees when in marinas, toiletries, household products and general consumables.
+These are our everyday costs such as gas, electric fees when in marinas, toiletries, household products, and general consumables.
 I’ve also bundled clothes and shoes into this group.

-Our gas costs remained low, helped largely by using an electric hotplate over the winter as we had an all inclusive fee in the winter marina.
-Using solar and a travel kettle keeps gas usage down too as well as some tentative steps towards using our pressure cooker more.
+Our gas costs remained low, helped largely by using an electric hotplate over the winter due to having an all-inclusive fee in the winter marina.
+Using solar and a travel kettle kept gas usage down too as well as some tentative steps towards using our pressure cooker more.